← Back to TWU Governance Hub

 Financial Transparency & LM Reporting

-International per-capita structure, local flight-attendant funding, and carrier-focused financial disclosures for Southwest, Allegiant, Flight Services International, and JetBlue.
+Official International filings, what the International-plus-local structure shows, and carrier-focused financial visibility for Southwest, Allegiant, Flight Services International, and JetBlue.

 Financial Disclosures

 TWU’s finances should be read in two layers.
-The International books the top-level per-capita and affiliate-transmittal structure, while the flight-attendant groups reviewed here are organized through identifiable locals.
+The International books the top-level per-capita and affiliate-transmittal structure, while the flight-attendant groups reviewed here are organized through identifiable local bodies where local annual filings can be independently verified.

 That makes TWU easier to follow than a parent/sector structure like CWA-AFA in one important respect: the public record gives readers named flight-attendant locals rather than a pooled sector body.
 The most important question is therefore not only what TWU International receives, but how much real financial and representational capacity is visible at the local level.